Darkest Hour (2018)

 Production Company: Wanda Pictures and Working Title Films

-Kent Locations Used: Fort Amherst and Chartwell House
+Kent Locations Used: Fort Amherst, Chartwell House

-Darkest Hour is a war drama that follows Winston Churchill (Gary Oldman) as he becomes Prime Minister at the start of the Second World War.
+Darkest Hour (2018) is a war drama that follows Winston Churchill (Gary Oldman) as he becomes Prime Minister at the start of the Second World War.
 Churchill is faced with a tough decision: negotiate with Adolf Hitler, who rages war across Europe, or fight and risk many British lives.

 Several scenes from the production were filmed at Fort Amherst which itself was used during World War II as an Air Raid Warning command post.
 Fort Amherst has tunnels that have featured in many films, such as Jekyll and Hyde (2015).

-Darkest Hour will be released in the UK on 12th January 2018.
+Darkest Hour (2018) was released in the UK on Friday 12th January 2018.

 For more information about Kent’s Filming History please visit our Movie Map.